Anjok07/ultimatevocalremovergui/README.md

   - **WINDOW SIZE** - 512
   - **N_FFT** - 2048

-### Checkboxes
-- **GPU Conversion** - Selecting this option ensures the GPU is used for conversions.
-  - **Note:** This option will not work if you don't have a Cuda compatible GPU (Nividia GPU's are most compatible with Cuda).
-- **Post-process** - This option can potentially identify leftover instrumental artifacts within the vocal outputs.
-This option may improve the separation on *some* songs.
-  - **Note:** Having this option selected can potentially have an adverse effect on the conversion process, depending on the track.
-Because of this, it's only recommended as a last resort.
-- **TTA** - This option performs Test-Time-Augmentation to improve the separation quality.
-  - **Note:** Having this selected will increase the time it takes to complete a conversion.
-  - **Note:** This option is ***not*** compatible with the *v2 AI engine*.
-- **Output Image** - Selecting this option will include the images of the spectrograms for the instrumental & vocal audio outputs.
-- **Stack Passes** - This option allows the user to set the number of times a track is to run through a stacked model.
-  - **Note:** The best range is 3-5 passes, any more than 5 can cause quality degradation of the track.
-- **Stack Conversion Only** - Selecting this option allows the user to bypass the main model and run a track through a stacked model only.
-- **Save All Stacked Outputs** - Having this option selected will auto-generate a new directory to the *'Save to'* path with the track name.
-The new directory will contain all of the outputs generated by the whole conversion process.
-The amount of audio outputs will depend on the input number of stack passes.
-  - **Note:** Each output filename will be appended with the number of passes it has had.
-    - **Example:** if you choose 5 stack passes this option will provide you with 5 pairs of audio outputs generated after each pass.
-  - This option can be very useful in determining the optimal number of passes needed to clean a track.
-- **Model Test Mode** - This option is meant to make it easier for users to test the results of different models, and model combinations, without having to manually create new folders and/or change the filenames.
-  - **Note:** When this option is selected the application will auto-generate a new folder with the name of the selected model(s) in the *'Save to'* path you have chosen.
-    - The instrumental & vocal outputs filenames will have the selected model(s) name(s) appended to them and save to the auto-generated directory.

 ### Other Buttons:

-- **Add New Model** - This button will automatically take you to the models folder.
+- **Add New Model** - This button will automatically open the models folder.
-  - **Note:** If you are adding a new model, make sure to add it accordingly based on the AI engine it was trained on!
+  - **Note:** If you are adding a new model, make sure to add it accordingly based on the AI engine it was trained on.
-    - **Example:** If you wish to add a model trained on the v4 engine, add it to the correct folder located in the 'v4' directory.
+    - **Example:** If you wish to add a model trained on the v4 engine, add it to the correct folder located in the 'models/v4/' directory.
   - **Note:** The application will automatically detect any models added the correct directories without needing a restart.
 - **Restart Button** - If the application hangs for any reason, you can hit the circular arrow button immediately to the right of the *'Start Conversion'* button.